TranNhatTan14/Obsidian/Work/Research/NSAID.md

 - [Transcriptome-wide association studies: recent advances in methods, applications and available databases](https://doi.org/10.1038/s42003-023-05279-y)
 - [Genome-wide versus transcriptome-wide association studies: Prospects and limitations](https://doi.org/10.1016/j.egg.2024.100221)

+**TWAS has a more powerful resolution in identifying a single gene for the studied trait**.
+Due to Linkage disequilibrium, identifying the causal variant became challenging after performing GWAS.
+The difficulties in interpreting these findings motivated the development of gene-prioritizing technique such as

 # Resources

 - [Genome-wide association studies](https://www.nature.com/articles/s43586-021-00056-9)